Santa Tecla, El Salvador: Boqueron (San Salvador) Volcano

 Located on top of San Salvador volcano at 1,800 m and just 13.6 kilometers from Downtown Santa Tecla, this park main attraction is a large crater 5 kilometers in diameter and 558 meters deep.
 El Boquerón enjoys a cool climate year round.
 The park offers many walking trails through pine trees and other plants cultivated in this site.
 Among the plant species identified are ornamentals such as “cartuchos”, hydrangeas, begonias and wild “sultanas”.
 There is wildlife such as armadillos, raccoons, deer, and foxes, among others.
 You can request the company of guides, such as the Tourism Police (POLITUR) if you are brave and fit enough to hike down to “El Boqueroncito” inside the large crater.
 From there you can see the “Picacho” the highest point of the volcano, which an excellent place for mountain is biking.
 Worth noting that El Boquerón last eruption took place in 1917 causing extensive damage to San Salvador and other towns as Nejapa, Quezaltepeque where large amounts of lava can still be seen at the site known as El Playón, outside the city.
 Recently the road to the Volcano has been developed in an effort to expand tourism in the surrounding city areas.
-Several restaurants, coffee shops and other recreational activities have opened in the past two years, one them being Plaza Volcán.
+Several restaurants, coffee shops and other recreational activities have opened in recent years.